-- Use bold and italics wisely.
-Using bolded fonts and italics is a great way to break up the monotony of your résumé’s body text.
-Similar to making sure everything you include is essential, also make sure your design choices not only look good, but also serve a purpose.
-If you make something bold, don’t do it arbitrarily.
-If you make something italic, make all similar items italic, also.
+A note on bolded fonts and italics: Use them!
+They’re a great way to break up the monotony of your résumé’s body text.
+But remember: If you make something bold, don’t do it arbitrarily.
+If you make something italic, make all similar items italic, too.
+Keep it consistent.

-- Header.
-This includes your name, your phone number, permanent physical address, and email address.
-A note about email addresses: Choose a professional email (not [email protected]), that also isn’t your work email, if you have one.
+- Basic Info.
+This includes your name, phone number, permanent address, and email address.
+A note about email addresses: Choose a professional email (not [email protected]), that also isn’t your work email.
 It’s a good idea to have a professional, personal email account, anyway.

 - Education.
 Include the name of your university, what your degree is/will be, graduation/expected graduation date, and GPA.
 The absence of your GPA will invite employers to assume it’s really low.
 (If this is you, though, that’s fine!
 GPA is not everything and you don’t have to include a super low one.)

 - Skills and additional coursework.
-Here is where you can list any programs you have experience in, such as Microsoft Office, the Adobe Creative Suite, or something else tailored to your major.
-Also, this is a good place to include courses you’ve taken outside of your major that may be relevant to the job you’re applying for.
-You don’t need to list all the classes you’ve taken for your major (maybe include a select few from your major) or general university requirements – your employer has already seen what your major is, and assumes you have or will take those classes.
+Here is where you can list any programs you have experience in, such as Microsoft Office, the Adobe Creative Suite, etc. Also, this is a good place to include courses you’ve taken outside of your major that may be relevant to the job you’re applying for.
+For more ideas, see our list of good skills to put on a resume.

 - Work and relevant experience.
 This is where you list the past and current positions you hold.
-I love titling this section “work and relevant experience” because you can list anything you’ve done that applies to whatever you’re applying for, whether it’s a job, volunteer work, or something you did on your own.
-Describe what you did using active verbs; write a little bit about what you learned.
+You can list anything that applies to whatever you’re applying for, whether it’s a job, volunteer work, or something you did on your own.
 The general rule is to use present tense for current jobs and past tense for past jobs.
-One to three points for each position is fine.